splunk/public-o11y-docs/_includes/requirements/java.rst

 The agent of the Splunk Distribution of OpenTelemetry Java is compatible with the following Java versions:

-- Java 8 starting from 8u40 (8u262 for AlwaysOn Profiling)
+- Java 8u40 and higher, or 8u262 and higher for AlwaysOn Profiling
-- Java 11 and higher LTS versions
+- Java LTS versions 11 and higher

 The following Java Virtual Machines (JVMs) are compatible: